unconst/BitTensor/README.md

 ## Why

 We believe Machine Intelligence, like Human Intelligence, is an a priori good.
 And yet, intelligence is power and power, if held in the hands of the few, will corrupt.
-It should be democratized and made open source.
+Machine Intelligence should be democratized and made open source.
 Unfortunately, companies like OpenAI who claim this goal have failed in their mandate, opening up the algorithms but not access to the _intelligence_ itself.

 This technology is being built to do this, while democratizing its ownership, and sharing its profit with any computer or any individual who deems it worthwhile to contribute.